-One in five Australian households have rooftop solar panels, making Australia the country with the highest uptake of household solar in the world.
+One in 3 suitable homes now having rooftop solar panels, making Australia the country with the highest uptake of household solar in the world.

 The Clean Energy Council's

-guide to installing solar systems explains technical information that will help you decide on the solar system that is best for you.
+Buying Solar guide explains technical information that will help you decide on the solar system that is best for you.

 Solar Panel Validation Initiative is a partnership between the Australian Government and the Australian solar industry.
 The initiative aims to protect consumers from non-genuine solar panels.

-Solar panel validation has been available from July 2018 and it's fast becoming an industry standard.
+Solar panel validation has been available from July 2018.
 There are a number of solar businesses participating in the Solar Panel Validation Initiative with more signing up every month.

-Unfortunately, a small number of businesses have been importing and installing substandard solar panels to the detriment of consumers and the majority of the wider Australian solar industry.
+Unfortunately, a small number of businesses have been importing and installing substandard solar panels.

 To be confident that your new solar panels meet Australian standards and have a warranty you can trust, ask your retailer to provide you with evidence that your solar panels have been validated as genuine.